APNIC-Labs/draft-kskroll-sentinel/README.md

    fetch the http://invalid.example.com/1x1.gif resource (the invalid.example.com record is bogus, and none of his resolvers will resolve it).
-He is able to fetch both of the other resources - from this he knows (see the logic below) that he is using legacy, validating resolvers.
-The KSK sentinel method cannot provided him
+He is able to fetch both of the other resources - from